How to Store Onions So They Last

 Collect lots of used pantyhose.
 Any full length size.
 Ask at church or friends.

-Drop an onion in tie a knot, add another tie a knot, add another ect. ect. ect. until both legs are full.
+Drop an onion in tie a knot, add another tie a knot, add another, and so on, until both legs are full.
 Take to storage area hang over a nail at the crotch.
-Then they will have good air circulation.
 Repeat with more hose until done.